PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		initGeoIPDB()

+* initGeoIPCityDB() - Initializes the city-level IPv4 and IPv6 GeoIP
+  databases.
+If either of these databases is not installed, this command will fail and wforce will not start.
+Ensure these databases have the right names if you're using the free/lite DBs - you may need to create symbolic links e.g. GeoIPCityv6.dat -> GeoLiteCityv6.dat.
+For example:

+		initGeoIPCityDB()

+* initGeoIPISPDB() - Initializes the ISP-level IPv4 and IPv6 GeoIP
+  databases.
+If either of these databases is not installed, this command will fail and wforce will not start.
+For example:

+		initGeoIPISPDB()

 * newDNSResolver(\<resolver name\>) - Create a new DNS resolver object with the specified name.
 Note this does not return the resolver object - that is achieved with the getDNSResolver() function.
 For example: